 - Add additional flour ½ cup at a time until dough begins to separate from the sides.
 Let rest for a few minutes.

 - Knead dough for about 5 minutes.
-Add additional flour by the Tablespoon if dough gets sticky, but should be moist.
-(Don't dry it out.)
+Add additional flour by the Tablespoon if dough gets sticky, but it should be moist.
+(Don't dry it out!)

 - Remove dough from the bowl and grease the bowl.
 Return dough to the bowl and turn it over so all sides are covered in grease.
 Loosely cover bowl with greased plastic wrap.
 Allow to rise until doubled in size, about 45 minutes, depending how warm your house is.
 (I put mine in the microwave that was warm from heating my milk and butter.)